-Alexa for Business: What Every Executive Should Be Aware of in 2019
+Alexa for Business: What Every Executive Should Know in 2024

 But what might this mean for you and what does Amazon for Business look like exactly?

 In this article, we look at Alexa for Business and how Amazon plans to revolutionize the workplace.

 Alexa for Business: the beginning of digital transformation

 As voice technology continues to transform life at home, Amazon is making inroads into the traditional office environment and changing how we work.
 In fact, Jeff Bezos believes that Amazon for Business can create the ultimate balance between work and personal life, while improving efficiency and productivity.

 It’s a bold statement but the success of Echo Dot suggests this is also a statement that will play out.